 In the last two regular meetings, there have been discussions regarding legislation which impacts the Department.
 The Commission inquired how they can review the Department’s position and rationale to fully understand any impact as well as pros and cons as identified by the Department.
 The Commission also is seeking clarification on what they can or cannot opine on.
 The Commission would like 30-day notice to review and respond; Commissioner Dai suggested 30 days is not enough time but President Stone commented 30 days was a reasonable period of time as more time could conceivably slow down the work of the Elections Department.
-Also 30 days still encompasses at least one regular Commission meeting and formal notice will be sent to all Commissioners.
-As a reminder Commissioner Hayden Crowley stated all proposed legislation notices are posted on the Board of Supervisor’s website and the BoS also sends notification to affected Departments so there should be no opposition to our posting of proposed legislation notification on our website.
+Also 30 days still encompasses at least one regular Commission meeting, and formal notice will be sent to all Commissioners.
+As a reminder Commissioner Hayden Crowley stated all proposed legislation notices are posted on the Board of Supervisors’ website and the BoS also sends notification to affected Departments so there should be no opposition to our posting of proposed legislation notification on our website.

 President Stone moved to adopt the process for proposed Department of Elections legislation and Commissioner Hayden Crowley seconded the motion.